mshourabi/ActivemqInSpring/README.md

 # ActiveMQ in Spring
 Config Active MQ in Spring Application

-There is multiple branches that I config ActiveMQ for diffrent situations.
+There are multiple branches that I config ActiveMQ for diffrent situations.